Home

 However, there are now several options that a transsexual woman can take in order to be genetically related to her baby - whether born by herself or a surrogate mother.
 These usually involve having frozen a sample of sperm before gender confirmation surgery.
 A few examples include:

 1. The most extreme option is that unfrozen sperm is used to fertilise a donated ovum (egg) from her mother or a sister.
-The transwoman would then potentially share an extraordinary 75% of her chromosones with the baby.
+The transwoman would then potentially share an extraordinary 75% of her chromosomes with the baby.
 This option is ethically dubious, but few countries currently have laws that address this possibility.

 3. Unfrozen sperm is used to fertilise a close female relative of her husband/partner - such as a sister or even mother.
-The transwoman would then have normal 50% shared chromosones with the baby, and her husband/partner 25%.
+The transwoman would then have normal 50% shared chromosomes with the baby, and her husband/partner 25%.

 4. The transwoman's sister or mother donates an ovum for fertilisation by sperm from the father and gestation by a surrogate - in this instance the transsexual mother will share 25% of her babies genes, and her husband/partner a normal 50%.